codevise/pageflow/doc/contributing/rails_engine_development.md

     $ bin/teaspoon

-PhantomJS has to be installed on the system.
+Chrome 59 or newer has to be installed on the same computer you're running the tests on.

 The dummy Rails app used for tests is created automatically through the install generator during test runs.
 To have it regenerated,